dzmitry-varabei/asmt-javascript-questions/README.md

 40. What CSS preprocessors you know/use?
 Pros and cons?
 41. Which types of inheritance implementation in JS you know/use?
 43. What was the most interesting crossbrowser issue you came across?
 How did you fix it?
-What tools are you using to test ability of your site to look equally in necessary browsers?

 1. Team management: how to ensure, team is on track, how to delegate tasks
 2. What are benefits and shortcomings of AngularJS, what do you like in 2.0 (if know)